 Option Use to Boards Select and configure boards.
 To configure a board, you select a driver, assign a name to the board, and specify values for the board parameters.
 Each driver that is compatible with NetWare has a driver description file, sometimes called the LDI file.
 The LDI file defines the parameters necessary for the driver to operate with the board you select.
 It also specifies the valid range of values for each parameter.
 If a driver has an LDI file, the parameters are presented in the Board Configuration window; you simply select a value for each parameter.
 If a driver has no LDI file, you must enter the values yourself in the Board Parameters field.
 Network Interfaces Applies only to wide area network (WAN) configurations for multiple interface WAN boards.
 (NetWare does not support WANs.)
 WAN Call Directory Applies only to WAN configurations.
 (NetWare does not support WANs.)
 Protocols Select and configure network protocols.
 To configure a protocol, you select the protocol, such as IPX or IP, and configure the protocol-specific parameters that pertain to routing, packet forwarding, etc. Bindings Bind a network protocol to an interface.
 Configure protocol and interface-specific parameters, such as frame type, network number (for IPX), local IP address (for IP), and zone information (for AppleTalk).
 Delete a bound interface from the configuration.
+Manage Configuration Specify Simple Network Management Protocol (SNMP) information, such as the SNMP device name, hardware description, physical location, and human contact for the server or router.

-Option Use to Manage Configuration Specify Simple Network Management Protocol (SNMP) information, such as the SNMP device name, hardware description, physical location, and human contact for the server or router.
-View Configuration View the INETCFG configuration information file and the console messages captured during system initialization Import or export configuration information to or from a diskette.
+Option Use to View Configuration View the INETCFG configuration informationfileandtheconsolemessages captured during system initialization Importorexportconfigurationinformationto or from a diskette.

-INETCFG records information in various configuration (.CFG) files located in sys:\etc. Some of these files are present at system startup; others are created by INETCFG, depending on what you configure.
+INETCFG records information in various configuration (.CFG) files located in SYS:\ETC. Some of these files are present at system startup; others are created by INETCFG, depending on what you configure.
 Here is a partial list of these files: